Missing playback or recording devices in Windows Vista or 7

 - Click OK.

-Note: If you are still unable to locate your missing sound device, you may need to re-install it using the Windows Device Manager, and reboot so Windows can detect the device again.
+If you are still unable to locate your missing sound device, you may need to remove it using the Windows Device Manager, and reboot so Windows can detect the device again.
 For more information, see: How to remove a device in Windows Device Manager.